Deriving effective electrode-ion interactions from free-energy profiles at electrochemical interfaces

 The values for $C_{\text{diff}}$ at larger positive and negative biases -- which, admittedly, would be outside the capacitive regime for water -- converge to the same value across a wide range of concentrations.
 In those boundary cases, the surface charge density is predominantly bound above by the maximal packing of species, determined by their effective sizes rather than bulk concentrations.
 Interestingly, in both cases, we notice how our continuum model predicts the PZC with an offset from the capacitance minima.
 This deviation from the simpler Gouy-Chapman-Stern description of the electric double layer~\cite{Shatla2021}, is due to specific adsorption and/or size asymmetry of the species, included in our modified Poisson-Boltzmann free energy density (Eq.~\ref{eq:cmodel}).
-The lower half of the figure shows the concentration profiles of 1~M solutions of \ce{NaF} and \ce{NaCl} without applied potential.
-The strong specific adsorption of chloride is evident, with a maximum concentration close to the gold surface -- that lies well outside the limits of the plot -- at about 26.7~M, corresponding to a surface coverage of 94.6\%.
-To counteract the presence of negative ions at the surface, the concentration of \ce{Na+} is also higher in proximity to the chloride peak, forming a diffuse second ionic layer at the interface.
-By contrast, the $z$-dependent concentration profile for the two ions in the \ce{NaF} system is more uniform, and we observe only small deviations in concentration from the bulk electrolyte value.